fbpx

 How Long Is an IOP Program?

-This may sound like outpatient rehab, but an IOP takes place for a longer period of time.
-Patients typically attend counseling three to five times a week, totaling nine or more hours of weekly treatment.
+While an IOP may sound like traditional outpatient rehab, it’s a more extended commitment.
+Patients generally participate in counseling sessions three to five times a week, with a weekly total of nine or more hours of treatment.

 IOP vs. PHP